Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 - Timer
 - Randomly selected letters (country names) when the game starts
 - Counting score
-- Keeping the highest score
+- Keeping high score
 - Displaying customised / interactive message (e.g. The results of the game, details of the countries)
 - Google maps with API
 - Country information with API
-- Caution message in modal when the size goes below 960px as the game is available on desktop only
+- Caution message in modal when the size goes below 62rem / 992px as the game is available on laptop / desktop only

+Note: Realised that caution message does not need to be in modal so set up it in alart

 ### Structure Plane
 The website consists of 2 pages.
-- First page (index.html) is **Speed Typing** game page with a logo, title, navbar, timer, letter display, input, , score, the highest score and instruction.
+- **`index.html`** is **Speed Typing** game page with a logo, navbar, an alert (for table & mobile sizes screen), welcome message, game instructions button, a timer, a button to countries page, letter display, input box, a start button, score board, medal display, high score board
-- Second Page is (countries.html) is **“Learn About The Countries In The World”** page.
-The same header as the first page applies and 26 alphabets with a list of countries for country information and location on google maps.
+- **`countries.html`** is **“Let's Learn About The Countries”** page.
+The same header as the first page ~26 alphabets with a list of countries for country information~ and simple display of country information with dropdown menu.
+Location displays on google maps.

 ### Skeleton Plane
 Desktop first design, though it is also responsive website.
-The Speed Typing game is only available on desktop but countries information is available on mobile size as well.
-There are wireframes of Main page(index.html) and Countries page(countries.html) for desktop and mobile sizes.
+The Speed Typing game is only available on laptop / desktop but country information is available on both desktop and mobile sizes.
+There are wireframes of Main page (index.html) and Countries page (countries.html) for desktop and mobile sizes.

 * [Wireframes: Home](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wireframe-index-html.png)
 * ~[Wireframes: Countries](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wireframe-countries-html.png)~